 Death Standing‘s story – the one thing I thought might have been able to salvage things when fully played out – is passable at best.
 It establishes rules that it quickly discards: dead bodies become BTs, except when they don’t; timefall is rain that can instantly age a crow to decomposition but will only age a man to around 65 even though he’s continually exposed (and that same timefall can deteriorate vehicles and containers but your clothing’s somehow immune).
 A handful of big reveals are simply absurd and don’t make up for the fact that you’ve spent far too long smashing on your shoulder buttons to stay upright.

 The problem with Death Stranding is that Hideo Kojima has become wholly self-indulgent, making something I’m sure he considers a masterpiece.
 Death Stranding is anything but, with its head so far up its own ass it’s almost funny.
 It has four title cards in total, popping up as you play, and will roll two complete sets of credits before you’ve finished.
 It goes on and on and on, thinking — falsely — that you’re enthralled in what’s occuring.
 If this is the type of project that Kojima insists to make, I suggest he move from games to TV shows or feature films.
 Being weird for the sake of weirdness isn’t enough — while Kojima hopes to hit the same level of work as David Lynch or Sam Lake (if we want to keep it in the same industry) he falls very short.
 Even if Death Stranding’s narrative was good — and it’s not — a game needs to have actual gameplay.
-What you find within is abysmal; frustrating, tedious and beyond repair, it is to be avoided at all costs.
+What you find within is abysmal; frustrating, tedious and beyond repair — even with the addition of DLSS on PC.
+It is to be avoided at all costs.

-Death Stranding was reviewed using a promotional code on PS4 Pro, as provided by the publisher.
+Death Stranding was reviewed using a promotional code on PS4 Pro and Windows PC via Steam, as provided by the publisher.
 Click here to learn more about Stevivor’s scoring scale.